Setting Up a Single-Member LLC

 Flexibility

 SMLLCs offer flexibility because they’re relatively simple to run.
 In most states, an SMLLC only needs to complete a few steps (like filing annual reports and maintaining business licenses) each year to stay compliant.
-Other structures like corporations have more complicated requirements.
+Corporations have more complicated requirements.

 Personal Asset Protection